shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 ## Create custom flow action

-To create a custom flow action, firstly you have to make a plugin and install it, you can refer to the [Plugin Base Guide](../../plugin-base-guide.md) to do it.
-I will create a plugin named `SwagCreateTagAction`.
-We have to implement both backend (PHP) code and a user interface in the Administration to manage it.
+To create a custom flow action, firstly, you need to create a plugin and install it.
+Refer to the [Plugin Base Guide](../../plugin-base-guide.md) to do it.
+For instance, create a plugin named `SwagCreateTagAction`.
+You have to implement both backend (PHP) code and a user interface in the Administration to manage it.
 Let's start with the PHP part first, which handles the main logic of our action.
-After that, there will be an example to show your new actions in the Administration.
+Later, another example demonstrates to show your new actions in the Administration.

 ## Creating flow action in PHP